SmugGnat/poe2-auto-flask/README.md

 Start Path of Exile 2 through Steam, then double-click the AppImage or run it from a terminal.

-The AppImage automatically finds the Steam install, PoE2 prefix, and Proton version currently being used by the game.
-Protontricks and custom Steam launch options are not required.

 ---

 ## ⚙️ Configuration